BetterFeeds/PenguinPunch/content/post/episode3.md

 Pylogix
 [KDE Connect links your Android phone with your Linux desktop](http://www.pcworld.com/article/3114186/linux/kde-connect-brings-android-and-linux-together.html)

-> With KDE Connect on your Linux PC and Android phone, you’ll be able to link them together.
+> With KDE Connect on your Linux PC and Android phone, you'll be able to link them together.
 Notifications you receive on your Android phone will appear on your Linux PC.
-If you receive an SMS message on your phone, you’ll see it on your Linux PC and you can respond to it from Linux.
+If you receive an SMS message on your phone, you'll see it on your Linux PC and you can respond to it from Linux.

 `sudo add-apt-repository ppa:kubuntu-ppa/backports`